 This dish originates from Lebanon and is an appetizer.
 I usually make this when we have guests coming over and want to nibble on something before the “main” affair – so to speak 😉.
 I also often serve it for either brunch or bring it along to a pot-luck.
 The great thing about baba ganoush is – as opposed to hummus (not that hummus is not ahmazing!) – it does not use beans as a base.
 Rather, it uses aubergine (which some of you may know as eggplant – I will continue to refer to it as aubergine – a force of habit sorry LOL).
 This means that next to being vegan, this dish is also suitable for those of you living a paleo lifestyle.

 Baba Ganoush tends to live by the smokiness of the aubergine – some people say the smokier the better.
 There are a lot of recipes out there that use liquid smoke or a smoker in order to infuse smokey flavor.
-Truthfully, I like my recipes simple and working with liquid smoke sounds a bit too complicated for my liking.
-I solved this by using Smoked Salt* (I have linked for you the exact one I bought) in order to increase the smoked flavor.
-If you have a gas stove and/or are grilling anyways, I highly recommend putting the aubergine in one piece on the open flame and letting the outside char whilst the flesh becomes soft – this will also infuse the smoky flavor.
+Truthfully, I like my recipes simple, and working with liquid smoke sounds a bit too complicated for my liking.
+I solved this by using smoked salt in order to increase the smoked flavor.
+If you have a gas stove and/or are grilling anyway, I highly recommend putting the aubergine in one piece on the open flame and letting the outside char whilst the flesh becomes soft – this will also infuse the smoky flavor.
 You can simply skip step “1” in the recipe instructions when doing so.
 Do not worry though – it also tastes perfectly awesome without the smokiness 😉.

 What makes this Baba Ganoush healthy?